2-Bromomescaline

-2-Bromomescaline (2-Br-M) is a derivative of the phenethylamine hallucinogen mescaline which has an unusual 2-bromo substitution.
+2-Bromomescaline (2-BM or 2-Br-M), also known as 2-bromo-3,4,5-trimethoxyphenethylamine, is a putative psychedelic drug of the scaline family and derivative of the phenethylamine hallucinogen mescaline which has an unusual 2-bromo substitution.
 It is an agonist for serotonin receptors, with a binding affinity of 215 nM at 5-HT_{1A}, 513 nM at 5-HT_{2A} and 379 nM at 5-HT_{2C}, so while it is around 10 times more tightly binding than mescaline at 5-HT_{1A} and 5-HT_{2A} receptors, it is over 20 times more potent at 5-HT_{2C}.
+The drug was 5-fold more potent in substituting for LSD than mescaline in rats.
+It is not known to have been tested in humans.
+2-Bromomescaline was first described in the scientific literature, as a chemical intermediate, in 1972.
 It has been reported as a designer drug, first identified in Austria in January 2023.
+The drug is not a controlled substance in Canada as of 2025.